 Solo / sole proprietor

-Mercury Savings or Bluevine -- no minimum, no fees, accounting integrations, multi-bank FDIC coverage.
+Bluevine or Relay -- no minimum, no fees, accounting integrations, multi-bank FDIC coverage.
 Start here.

 Small LLC ($25k-$250k reserve)